OUTWITH – National Library around Scotland

 Perth 23 January to 26 April 2026

-From 23 January 2026, Mary Queen of Scots' last letter, written the night before her execution in February 1587, leaves the National Library for the first time in a generation.
-It will be on display for three months in the heart of Perth Museum, above the Stone of Destiny.
+In January 2026, Mary Queen of Scots' last letter, written the night before her execution in February 1587, left the National Library for the first time in a generation.
+It was on display for three months in the heart of Perth Museum, above the Stone of Destiny.

-Nearby, at AK Bell Library, other items from the National Library’s collections will be on display to complement the letter in an exhibition entitled 'The Legacy of Mary, Queen of Scots'.
-This display will feature Robert Burns' poem 'Lament of Mary, Queen of Scots, On the Approach of Spring' written in Burns' own hand, and early manuscripts from Liz Lochhead's iconic play 'Mary Queen of Scots Got Her Head Chopped Off'.
+Nearby, at AK Bell Library, other items from the National Library’s collections were on display to complement the letter in an exhibition entitled 'The Legacy of Mary, Queen of Scots'.
+This display featured Robert Burns' poem 'Lament of Mary, Queen of Scots, On the Approach of Spring' written in Burns' own hand, and early manuscripts from Liz Lochhead's iconic play 'Mary Queen of Scots Got Her Head Chopped Off'.

-We are collaborating with Culture Perth and Kinross on a series of complementary events and activities and AK Bell Library will also be the next stop for National Library Live on Saturday 7 March 2026.
-With free taster talks, family story sessions and a range of drop-in games and activities for all ages, everyone is welcome to discover more about the National Library of Scotland, who we are and what we do.
+We collaborated with Culture Perth and Kinross on a series of complementary events and activities and AK Bell Library was the next stop for National Library Live on Saturday 7 March 2026.

 Centenary appeal